brayo333/static-site-generator/README.md

 # Static Site Generator

 This repository contains source code of a static site generator that looks for markdown files in a directory and converts their contents into HTML which is then used when creating the HTML files using JavaScript (Node.js).

 This project has helped me learn about setting up a server in Node.js, navigating through files and folders in Node.js, working with async/await JavaScript functions & working with regular expressions (Regex).

 ## Prerequisites
-+ Node - v 16.0+ (make sure to add the path to the nodejs application in your system environment variables so as to run the node command from anywhere when using the terminal)
++ Node - v16.0.0 + (make sure to add the path to the nodejs application in your system environment variables so as to run the node command from anywhere when using the terminal)

 ## Project setup
 First clone the project using the following command `git clone https://github.com/brayo333/static-site-generator.git` in a terminal.